zuyetawarmatik/swiftui-kara/README.md

 Event         		| Description
 ---           		| ---
-`kara-not-ready` 	| When the kara changes the state to "not ready" (future feature).
+`kara-not-ready` 	| When the kara is in setting-up process, or buffering (seeking).
+`kara-first-ready`| When the kara is initialized.
+Best used for getting starting, ending time or duration.
-`kara-ready` 			| When the kara is ready to be played.
+`kara-ready` 			| When the kara is ready to be played or resumed.
 `kara-playing` 		| When the kara has started playing music at `startAt` time.
 `kara-paused` 		| When the kara is paused.
 `kara-ended` 			| When the kara has finished playing music at `endAt` time.